zahurul-islam803/zahurul-islam803/README.md

 ## 🚀 Projects:

-## 1 Brand Shop:
+## 1 TrendBurst:
-- Description: This website is an entertainment and media website.
-All types of entertainment items are available for users.
+- Description: This website is an E-Commerce site.
+All users can buy his/her fashionable products.
 - Used Technology:
   - Front-End: javascript, tailwind css, react.
   - Back-End: Nodejs, Express.js.